Privacy Notice and Cookies

 - personal data may occasionally be provided to us by third parties with whom each of you and us have a separate relationship.
 For example, if we do business with your employer then they might provide us with your contact details;

-- we use your data to provide our services to you, correspond with you, improve our Site, keep appropriate records and meet our legal obligations;
+- we use your data to provide our services, correspond with you, improve our Site, keep appropriate records and meet our legal obligations;

 - we only provide your personal data to third parties for our limited business purposes or as permitted by law.
 We don’t share your data with third party advertisers;